Interstate High Speed Rail Competitors

 Our Global Economic Competitors are growing their service economies too.
 By shrinking 3-10 hour train rides down to 1.5-4 hour train rides, Global Economic Competitors conduct more business on High Speed Rail and unburden intercity highways.
 Their popular Rapid Transit systems also reduce the percentage of citizens caught in productivity-draining traffic jams.
 Furthermore, traffic jams on their 4-6 lane metro area freeways produce less Smog and Green House Gas than traffic jams on our 8-12 lane metro area freeways.

 Excluding 2009-10, America has never adequately invested in the conversion of Slow Speed Rail to High Speed Rail.
 Excluding a handful of cities, we did not convert Streetcars to Rapid Transit when it would have been relatively cheap.
 Even in cities that converted Streetcar to Rapid Transit routes, excluding 1973-81 and 2009-10, Rapid Transit investment has been sub-par.
 Since 1982, we have under-maintained Interstate Highways & bridges.
 By letting our surface transportation advantages wilt away, America sits in traffic jams crossing potholes and dangerous bridges, while Global Economic Competitors widen their surface transportation advantages.

-If surface transportation advantages by Global Economic Competitors were the only Big Stick to fear, the rest of the world would not model transportation infrastructure after Japan and France.
+If surface transportation advantages by Global Economic Competitors were the only Big Stick to fear, the rest of the world would not model transportation infrastructure after Japan and European Union.
 In Part 3, examine the other Big Sticks driving nations to furiously build HSR and Rapid Transit infrastructure, placed in the context of why America has not.